Woody (Toy Story): Voice

 Paul Newman, Robin Williams, and Clint Eastwood were all considered for the voice of Woody, but John Lasseter always wanted Tom Hanks to voice Woody, stating that Hanks "has the ability to take emotions and make them appealing.
 Even if the character, like the one in A League of Their Own, is down-and-out and despicable."
-To see how Hanks' voice might fit with Woody, Lasseter borrowed a common Disney technique: animate a vocal monologue from a well-established actor to meld the actor's voice with the appearance or actions of the animated character.
-The early test footage of using Hanks' voice from Turner & Hooch convinced Hanks to sign on to the film.
-When Pixar asked Hanks to voice Woody in video games and other merchandise, he replied, "Get my brother Jim.
-He'll do it."
-After the suggestion, Pixar got Jim Hanks to do the voice of Woody for video games, toys, attractions, and other merchandise.
+To see how Hanks's voice might fit with Woody, Lasseter borrowed a common Disney technique: animate a vocal monologue from a well-established actor to meld the actor's voice with the appearance or actions of the animated character.
+The early test footage of using Hanks's voice from Turner & Hooch convinced Hanks to sign on to the film.
+At Hanks's suggestion, Pixar employed his brother Jim Hanks to perform Woody's voice for video games, toys, attractions, and other merchandise.